EDUCBA

 Introduction to Shade Alternate Rows in Excel

-We usually can do this task in three different ways:
+We can usually do this task in three different ways:

 • Using Excel’s Insert Table utility which automatically shades the alternate row.